Nissan Laurel: 2000GX

-Second generation (C130; 1972–1977)
+Second generation (C130; 1972)

-In April 1972 the second Laurel generation appeared, again in four-door saloon and two-door hardtop coupé form affectionately known as the Butaketsu Laurel ("pig butt") because of its ample rear quarter panels and tail section, with the taillights incorporated into the rear bumper.
-The saloon now was endowed with a rear beam axle and leaf springs, while the coupé clung to independent rear suspension.
-In addition to the 1.8 and 2.0 L four-cylinder engines, a 2.0 L inline-six was now available, joined, from October, 1973, by a 2.6 L six; the latter was replaced by a 2.8 L six in late 1975.
+In April 1972, the second Laurel generation appeared, again in four-door saloon and two-door hardtop coupé form affectionately known as the Butaketsu Laurel ("pig butt") because of its ample rear quarter panels and tail section, with the taillights incorporated into the rear bumper.
+The saloon continued to use MacPherson struts for the front wheels but now used a rear beam axle and semi-elliptic leaf spring.

+The hardtop coupé continued to share MacPherson struts for the front wheels and Semi-trailing arm for the rear suspension, and again shared with the 2000 GTX-E. The styling of the coupe appears to be influenced by the 1970 Ford Torino and the 1971 Mercury Cougar, reflecting a popular styling trend during the 1960s and 1970s called "coke bottle", and continued a softer appearance to the edgier Skyline.

 The G-20 4-cylinder and L20 six-cylinder engines were equipped with SU twin carburetors but were eliminated February 1976 due to emission regulations.

-The styling of the coupe appears to be influenced by the 1970 Ford Torino and the 1971 Mercury Cougar, reflecting a popular styling trend during the 1960s and 1970s called "coke bottle".
+Engines available at the time were the four-cylinder 1815 cc G18 and 1990 cc G20, and the six-cylinder 1998 cc L20.
+Both the G20 and L20 were available with twin SU carburetors as an option.
+However, only the G20 equipped cars outwardly announced this with a "Twin Carburetor 2000GX" badge.

 Sales in Japan (very few were exported) ran to about 96,000 per year, with three-quarters sedans.
 The Toyota competitor was the Mark II coupé and sedan.

-Engines available at the time were the four-cylinder 1815 cc G18 and 1990 cc G20, and the six-cylinder 1998 cc L20.
-Both the G20 and L20 were available with twin SU carburettors as an option.
-However, only the G20 equipped cars outwardly announced this with a "Twin Carburettor 2000GX" badge.

 In October 1973 the first Laurel with the 2565 cc L26 six-cylinder engine was added and badged as "2600SGL".
 Since the engine was over two litres, it was not restrained by the size limits imposed by Japanese regulations, and therefore it was fitted with bigger bumpers than regular Laurels.
 The installation of the 2.6-litre engine in Japanese models helped identify this generation as a luxury car, as the larger engine obligated Japanese drivers to pay higher amounts of annual road tax.

 In September 1975, in order to meet the new emissions regulations for that year, the L26 was replaced by the larger yet 2753 cc L28 six-cylinder.
 By October the carburettors in the L20 were replaced with electronic fuel injection and the engine was now dubbed L20E.
 Because of the difficulty in meeting the emissions regulations, the twin-carburetted engines were all discontinued.
 The 1,770 cc L18 replaced the G18 in the lineup.

 In February 1976 carburetted 1.8-litre and 2.0-litre engines which met the 1976 emissions regulations were introduced, and were identified with the Nissan NAPS badge.

+This model has been nicknamed as "Gamera Laurel" (ガメラ・ローレル, Gamera Rōreru), "Butaketsu" (ブタケツ, Butaketsu), and "Kan-Oke" (棺桶, Kanoke) for its design to evoke Gamera the turtle kaiju, the gluteal region of pigs, and coffins.